 These warts appear as thickened, fissured, cauliflower-like skin around the nail plate.
 They are usually asymptomatic, but the fissures cause pain as the warts enlarge.
 Patients frequently lose the cuticle and are susceptible to paronychia Acute Paronychia Paronychia is infection of the periungual tissues.
 Acute paronychia causes redness, warmth, and pain along the nail margin.
 Diagnosis is by inspection.
 Treatment is with antistaphylococcal antibiotics... read more .
 Periungual warts are more common among patients who bite their nails or who have occupations where their hands are chronically wet such as dishwashers and bartenders.

-Genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
-Infection... read more manifest as discrete flat to broad-based smooth to velvety papules to rough and pedunculated excrescences on the perineal, perirectal, labial, and penile areas.
-Infection with high-risk HPV types (most notably types 16 and 18 but also types 31, 33, 35, and 39) is the main cause of cervical cancer Cervical Cancer Cervical cancer is usually a squamous cell carcinoma caused by human papillomavirus infection; less often, it is an adenocarcinoma.
-Cervical neoplasia is asymptomatic; the first symptom of early... read more .
+Genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) infects epithelial cells.
+Most of the > 100 subtypes infect cutaneous epithelium and cause skin warts; some types infect mucosal epithelium and cause anogenital warts... read more manifest as discrete flat to broad-based smooth to velvety papules to rough and pedunculated excrescences on the perineal, perirectal, labial, and penile areas.
+Infection with high-risk HPV types (most notably types 16 and 18 but also types 31, 33, 35, and 39) is the main cause of cervical cancer Cervical Cancer Cervical cancer is usually a squamous cell carcinoma; less often, it is an adenocarcinoma.
+The cause of most cervical cancers is human papillomavirus infection.
+Cervical neoplasia is often asymptomatic... read more .
 These warts are usually asymptomatic.
 Perirectal warts often itch.

 Diagnosis of warts is based on clinical appearance; biopsy is rarely needed.
 A cardinal sign of warts is the absence of skin lines crossing their surface and the presence of pinpoint black dots (thrombosed capillaries) or bleeding when warts are shaved.